box/wavectl/doc/sphinx/Templating.md

 easily expand to dashboards too.

 \#\# Generate the template files first time.

+\#\#\# Choose which alerts to templetize.

+Some problematic observations are common in various applications.
+For example high cpu, memory... consumption.
+With containers and
+\[Kubernetes\]\(https://kubernetes.io/\) orchestration framework, we get some more additional common observations like:

+\- Too many container restarts.

+\- Too many Pod restarts.

+\- Too many Pods stuck at an unhealthy state.

+\- Pods getting to close to their ResourceQuota usage.

+\- ...

+In your organization, first, you need to identify some common observations that would add value to numerous teams.
+The purpose of an alert templating exercise should be to simplify and improve many teams' monitoring capabilities.
+Once you select a common observation, you may discover distinct Wavefront alerts that detect the same problem.
+They may be implemented differently or may not maintained similarly.
+Those would be good candidates for templetizing.

 \#\#\# Download json files of alerts from Wavefront.